gcla/termshark/docs/UserGuide.md

 - `ui-cache-size` - (int) - termshark will remember the state of widgets representing packets e.g. which parts are expanded in the structure view, and which byte is in focus in the hex view.
 This setting allows the user to override the number of widgets that are cached.
 The default is 1000.
 - `validated-tsharks` - (string list) - termshark saves the path of each `tshark` binary it invokes (in case the user upgrades the system `tshark`).
 If the selected (e.g. `PATH`) tshark binary has not been validated, termshark will check to ensure its version is compatible. tshark must be newer than v1.10.2 (from approximately 2013).

+## Troubleshooting

+If termshark is running slowly or otherwise misbehaving, you might be able to narrow the issue down by using the `--debug` flag.
+When you start termshark with `--debug`, three things happen:

+1. A web server runs with content available at [http://127.0.0.1:6060/debug/pprof](http://127.0.0.1:6060/debug/pprof) (or the remote IP).
+This is a Golang feature and provides a view of some low-level internals of the process such as running goroutines.
+2. On receipt of SIGUSR1, termshark will start a Golang CPU profile that runs for 20 seconds.
+3. On receipt of SIGUSR2, termshark will create a Golang memory/heap profile.

+Profiles are stored under `$XDG_CONFIG_CACHE` (e.g. `~/.cache/termshark/`).
+If you open a termshark issue on github, these profiles will be useful for debugging.

+For commonly asked questions, check out the [FAQ](/docs/FAQ.md).